Aside from their ability to inject deep flavor into almost any meal, onions and garlic might also protect against cancer, according to a recent study.

 The inverse relationship was seen in the overall consumption of allium vegetables, as well as in specific types, namely garlic, garlic stalks, leeks, onions, and spring onions.

 The correlation was also significant in both men and women.
 This is interesting because, in some earlier studies, differences were seen between the sexes.
-For instance, one study found a weakly protective effect in women and a slight increase in colorectal cancer risk in men.
+For instance, one

 As previously mentioned, past research into allium vegetables and colorectal cancer risk produced conflicting results.
 However, evidence in favor of the relationship is now growing.